THE $100 NETWORK

 Build, Don't Subscribe

-Replace $560/month in SaaS subscriptions with tools you build yourself.
-Rank tracking, content scoring, internal link analysis, and monitoring dashboards — all from code you own and control.
+The Build-Don't-Subscribe chapters replace roughly $560/month in SaaS subscriptions — Ahrefs, Semrush, Surfer, Frase, ContentKing, and rank trackers — with tools you build yourself using Claude Code or the prompt-plus-weekend test.
+Rank tracking, content scoring, internal link analysis, monitoring dashboards, and competitor audits all run on code you own and control across the 16-site network.

 Before vs. After This Book